mtelewa/fitness-tracker/README.md

 <img src="documentation/testing/css-warnings.png" alt="css validation" width="80%">
 </p>

-* [JavaScript Validator](https://jshint.com/) result for the `.js` file showed no errors, however it showed 8 warnings, all on one line where the database is imported.
-These warnings do not affect the logic handling, datastructure or flow control of the script.
+* [JavaScript Validator](https://jshint.com/) result for the `.js` file showed no errors, however it showed 1 warning and 1 unused variable.
+The warning does not affect the logic handling, data structure or flow control of the script.
+The unused variable is in fact an event handler function that fetched data from the calories API when user types in an activity or a meal.

 <p align="center">
 <img src="documentation/testing/js-validator.png" alt="js-validation" width="40%">
 </p>

-* [JSON Validator](https://jsonlint.com/) showed that the JSON file is valid
+* [JSON Validator](https://jsonlint.com/) showed that the JSON files used in the fixtures are valid

 <p align="center">
 <img src="documentation/testing/json-validator.png" alt="json-validation" width="50%">